-CloseCommute.com is a new global initiative to radically reduce commuting times and distances.
+CloserCommutes.org is a pro bono collaborative consulting initiative [organized by Trelawny Consulting Group Ltd.] to radically reduce commuting times and distances and other inefficient, unwanted and unfair travel.
 Our five-year goal is to reduce greenhouse gas emissions by one per cent globally, save commuters billions of hours annually and boost corporate productivity, while lowering HR costs, decreasing traffic congestion and pollution, lowering healthcare costs, and strengthening regional economies.

 CloseCommute Systems Inc. is a BC-registered corporation resolved as a benefit corporation.
 [Read about benefit corporations here.]